-- Timing control logic shared with PWM generators - Supports 4 Capture input channels shared with 4 PWM output channels - Each channel supports one rising latch register (CRLRx), one falling latch register (CFLRx) and Capture interrupt flag (CAPIFx)
+- Timing control logic shared with PWM generators - Supports 8 Capture input channels shared with 8 PWM output channels - Each channel supports one rising latch register (CRLRx), one falling latch register (CFLRx) and Capture interrupt flag (CAPIFx)

-The following figures illustrate the architecture of PWM in pair (e.g. PWM-Timer 0/1 are in one pair and PWM-Timer 2/3 are in another one.).
+The following figures illustrate the architecture of PWM in pair (e.g. PWM-Timer 0/1 are in one pair and PWM-Timer 2/3 are in another one, and so on.).